and subordinating words : conjunctions connectors and

 alone: it needs a main clause to complete the sentence.

-- Most subordinate clauses can come either before or after the
+- Most subordinate clauses can come either before

 main clause.
 So unlike coordinating conjunctions, subordinating